During your pregnancy, you’ve probably come across the term episiotomy. Or you’re clueless about what an episiotomy is.

 The cut is made during the pushing stage of labor as your baby’s head starts to crown.
 Ideally, the damage from an episiotomy should be equal to a second-degree tear (vaginal skin and muscle only).

-The tear then needs to be repaired with stitches after your baby is born.
+Your caregiver repairs the wound with stitches after your baby is born.

 Types of Episiotomy Cut